19 Dos and Don’ts of Fall and Winter Makeup

 Don’t: Be afraid of DIYing a moisturizing foundation

 If you are strapped for cash or just trying to be more resourceful during the winter months this hack is for you: Instead of completely overhauling your current liquid foundation during the fall and winter months, mix a few drops of your favorite facial oil or a few pumps of moisturizer into your current liquid foundation before application.
 (Mix well on the back of your hand before applying.)
 Not only will this save you big bucks, but it will also impart a natural glow.
 If you like that natural look, here are 19 “no makeup” tricks you must follow.

 Do: Make sure your lipstick can last through temperature and climate changes

 Winter months have us leaving warm indoor environments and running out to freezing temperatures, all within seconds.
 You need to make sure you apply a lipstick that can handle that stress.
 Nick Barose, Armani Beauty Artistry Collective Member, shares that when it comes to making your lipstick last, it’s all in the prepping.
 “If your lips are typically dry, you can use a non-sticky lip balm, like Armani Beauty Ecstasy Balm,” he says.
 “Use just a little and let it absorb before applying your lipstick,” he advises.
 Don’t miss these makeup tricks that make you look younger.

 Don’t: Use powder formulas

 Even if you are methodical about moisturizing before applying color makeup or foundation, all of your efforts will go to waste if you use a powder formula.
 Swap your eyeshadows, blushes, and foundations for cream or liquid formulas for the colder months.
-Find out other beauty trends that are downright dangerous.

 Do: Use a facial mist for added hydration